Rajiv Gandhi Memorial

 Rajiv Gandhi Memorial is a memorial to the former Indian prime minister Rajiv Gandhi in Chennai, India.
 The memorial is located at Sriperumpudur at the site where he was assassinated on 21 May 1991.
 It was opened on 10 October 2003 by then President of India APJ Abdul Kalam.

 Background

-Then prime minister of India Rajiv Gandhi was assassinated by a suicide bombing in Sriperumbudur in Tamil Nadu, India on 21 May 1991.
+Former prime minister of India Rajiv Gandhi was assassinated by a suicide bombing in Sriperumbudur in Tamil Nadu, India on 21 May 1991.
 At least 14 others, in addition to Rajiv and the assassin, were killed.
 It was carried out by the Sri Lankan Tamil separatist organization Liberation Tigers of Tamil Eelam as a retaliation to the involvement of the Indian Peace Keeping Force in the Sri Lankan civil war.

 Memorial

 A memorial was planned by the Government of India at the site where Rajiv was assassinated.
 The Government of Tamil Nadu allocated 12.19 acre of land for the memorial in June 1994.
 It was built at a cost of ₹211.5 million.
 It was designed by K T Ravindran, and was built by the Central Public Works Department.
 It was opened on 10 October 2003 by then President of India APJ Abdul Kalam, in the presence of Rajiv's widow Sonia Gandhi.